tomorroN/aws-solution-architect/services-notes.md

   - **Cluster endpoint** - The primary endpoint for the Aurora DB cluster.
 It connects to the primary DB instance.
   - **Reader endpoint** - A load-balanced endpoint that distributes connections to all available Aurora Replicas in the cluster.
   - **Custom endpoint** - Allows you to create a custom endpoint that connects to a specific set of instances in the cluster.
+- A high-performance storage solution with reliable throughput and minimal latency is PIOPS SSD storage.
+Workloads like insert operations, which demand high I/O performance, are ideally suited for it.

 **Amazon DynamoDB** - NoSQL database, key-value and document store, global tables, on-demand capacity,  multi-region, multi-master, durable database with built-in security, backup and restore, and in-memory caching.